New parents typically need 6 to 12 onesies for their newborn, ensuring comfort and ease during frequent changes.

 Storage Solutions

 Store clean onesies in an organized manner so you can easily find what you need during those hectic moments after diaper changes or baths.
 Use drawers or bins labeled by size or type (short-sleeve vs. long-sleeve) to streamline the process.
+Consider rotating through different sizes as your baby grows; this ensures you always have appropriate clothing ready without sifting through too many items at once.

 Dressing Your Newborn: Layering and Comfort Tips

-Layering is crucial when dressing your newborn:
+Layering is crucial when dressing your newborn.

 The Base Layer: The Onesie